djkeu/headFirstPython/ch01/sharpen_your_pencil.md

-# Sharpen your pencil, p.43
+# Sharpen your pencil 1, p.43

 1   Assign the value 'bottles' to a new variable called 'word'.